Betsy DeVos slammed for saying schools can choose to report undocumented students

 Murray noted that even ICE designates certain “sensitive locations,” such as schools or places of worship, where enforcement action should not occur.

-The Mexican American Legal Defense and Educational Fund (MALDEF) said DeVos “desperately needs competent legal advice.”
+The Mexican American Legal Defense and Educational Fund, or MALDEF, said DeVos “desperately needs competent legal advice.”
 The Latino civil rights group represented the undocumented children and families in the Plyler case.

 "Plyler is a constitutional decision so no individual teacher or school employee can provide information on a student to ICE because that would be denying them the education that Plyler guarantees," Thomas Saenz, president and general counsel of MALDEF, told NBC News.
 In an earlier statement, he called on DeVos to issue a clarification or resign.